-When graduated licencing debuted in BC, we took the view that there should be little leeway given to new drivers so that they would learn quickly that failing to follow the rules had significant consequences, which really meant loss of their licence for a period of time.
-We hoped that if they learned this at the start of their driving career perhaps less correction would be needed later on.
+When the Graduated Licensing Program (GLP) debuted in BC, police took the view that there should be little leeway given to new drivers so that they would learn quickly that failing to follow the rules had significant consequences, which really meant loss of their licence for a period of time.
+It was hoped that if they learned this at the start of their driving career perhaps less correction would be needed later on.

 Is the system working?
-Maybe, but then there are crashes like the multiple fatality in Nanaimo last month.
+Maybe, but then there are multi-fatality crashes occurring.
 Had that driver followed the rules, perhaps there would have been fewer deaths, or even no collision as there would not have been an audience to perform for.
 Perhaps officers need to go back to issuing the 3 point ticket for all restriction violations and refusing to let the vehicle proceed until all is in order.
 Short term pain for long term gain.

 Parents have the biggest stake in the solution.
 The police cannot set the attitude at home and it is their responsibility to see that young drivers follow all the rules.
 After all, they supply the permissions for both licences and vehicles until the youth reach age 18.

 |10||Operation of motorcycle allowed between sunrise and sunset only.
 No passengers permitted on motorcycle|

 |11||Operation of motorcycle permitted only while under the direct supervision of an adult who holds a valid Class 6 driver’s licence.
 Maximum speed of 60 km/h|